POST-DOCTORAL POSITION AVAILABLE as part of ERC Consolidator Grant

-ERC Consolidator Grant (MECHIDENT Neural networks and mechanisms for identifying individuals).
-An exciting new five year project using cutting-edge direct neural recordings in human patients being monitored for surgery (with our University of Iowa neursurgery collaborators, led by Prof. Matthew Howard III) alongside our award winning work in primate models, including optogenetic control of neuronal responses (in collaboration with Dr. Michael Schmid).
+MECHIDENT Neuronal mechanisms of cognition: multisensory convergence for learning and memory.
+As part of an exciting new five year program using cutting-edge direct neuronal recordings in primate models with translation of information to humans by way of intracranial recordings in human patients being monitored for surgery (with our University of Iowa neurosurgery collaborators, led by Prof. Matthew Howard III) alongside our award winning work in primate models, including optogenetic control of neuronal responses (in collaboration with Dr. Michael Schmid).
+Includes collaboration with Profs.
+Ole Jensen and Simon Hanslmayr at University of Birmingham.

 - Cope TE, Wilson B, Robson H, Drinkall R, Dean L, Grube M, Jones PS, Patterson K, Griffiths TD, Rowe JB & Petkov CI.
 (2017) Artificial grammar learning in vascular and progressive non-fluent aphasias.
 Neuropsychologia, 104, 201-213.

-- Milne A, Petkov CI & Wilson B (in press) Auditory and visual sequence learning in humans and monkeys using an artificial grammar learning paradigm.
+- Milne A, Petkov CI & Wilson B (2017) Auditory and visual sequence learning in humans and monkeys using an artificial grammar learning paradigm.
 Neuroscience

 - Kikuchi Y, Attaheri A, Wilson B, Rhone AE, Nourski KV, Gander PE, Kovach CK, Kawasaki H, Griffiths TD, Howard MA & Petkov CI.
 (2017) Sequence learning modulates neural responses and oscillatory coupling in human and monkey auditory cortex.
 PLoS Biology